Nutrition in Primary Care: Update and Controversies 2019

 This annual continuing medical education program is designed to enhance primary care providers’ knowledge of applied nutritional biochemistry and the associated research literature pertaining to several conditions commonly encountered in clinical practice.
 Various levels of evidence will be presented for evaluation and discussion, in order to facilitate improved communication with patients about health promotion, disease prevention and preferences for treatment.

 Who should attend: Family Physicians; Psychiatrists; Pharmacists; Nurse Practitioners; Physician Assistants; and other primary care professionals.
+Scholarships are available to undergraduate and graduate medical and pharmacy students.

 This 1-credit-per-hour Group Learning program has been certified by the College of Family Physicians of Canada for up to 5.75 Mainpro+ credits.